 ● Encryption: As security represents one of the key priorities with enterprise content, a robust ECM will provide encryption capabilities for all data and content types.

-How an ECM Differs from a Document Management System
+How ECM Differs from a Document Management System

 Document Management Systems

 A Document Management System is primarily designed to digitize, archive, and manage documents.
-As they move through the office, these documents are transmitted, revised, or handled in other ways.
 A DMS is invaluable in keeping all users up to date with versions or ensuring that one user doesn’t accidentally overwrite the work of another.
 However, these systems are designed to only handle documents.

 Enterprise Content Management

 ECM handles document processes, but its primary focus lies in centralizing and securing all types of an organization’s content.
-Whereas a DMS tracks documents through the lifecycle – ECM configures and organizes high volumes of information that is brought into the environment.
+Whereas a DMS tracks documents through the lifecycle – ECM configures and organizes high volumes of information - not just documents - brought into the environment.

 The centralized nature of an ECM also makes it easier to scale and integrate with a broader office environment.
 This allows businesses to build custom operations as they grow and develop.
 ECM also makes it easier for an organization to embrace other types of content as they prove useful to employees and customers.